Make Money While You Travel: Digital Nomad Tips for Beginners

 What Is a Digital Nomad?

 digital nomad is someone who works remotely while traveling to different places—either short-term or long-term.
 They rely on digital tools, Wi-Fi, and flexible job structures to work from anywhere in the world.
+I became one after shifting to freelance writing, basing myself in Bali for three months while exploring nearby islands.
+Think freelancers, remote employees, entrepreneurs, or online creators living in Bali, Lisbon, or Medellín.
+It's grown hugely post-pandemic—I've met coders in co-works and bloggers in cafes.

 Think freelancers, remote employees, entrepreneurs, or online creators living in Bali, Lisbon, or Medellín.